andrzejenne/oddin/README.md

 Cleaner controller classes, less resource demanding.
 But it's up to you, where you use ODDIN.

 ## Known Issues
-* only default vendor dir supported now
-* no cache generator yet
 * no code fixer yet

 ## Quick start